Coldmen History, Family Crest & Coats of Arms

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Coldmen were recorded, including Colman, Coleman, Coalman, Coulman, Colemen, Colmen, Coalmen, Colmin, Colmen, Coulmen, Coulmin, Colemin and many more.

 Early Notables of the Coldmen family (pre 1700)

-, he was hanged, drawn and...
-Another 45 words (3 lines of text) are included under the topic Early Coldmen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) are included under the topic Early Coldmen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coldmen family to Ireland

 Some of the Coldmen family moved to Ireland, but this topic is not covered in this excerpt.